FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
-id | A local, transient identifier for the online account. | string serviceHomepage  | The home page of the service. | [URI](#uri) accountName | The name of the account. | [`http://www.w3.org/2000/01/rdf-schema#Literal`](#rdf-literal) displayName | A display name for the account. | [`http://www.w3.org/2000/01/rdf-schema#Literal`](#rdf-literal)
+id | A local identifier for the online account.
+Note that this id MUST NOT be processed as an identifier for the resource being referenced, but instead as a transient identifier for the reference itself. | string serviceHomepage  | The home page of the service. | [URI](#uri) accountName | The name of the account. | [`http://www.w3.org/2000/01/rdf-schema#Literal`](#rdf-literal) displayName | A display name for the account. | [`http://www.w3.org/2000/01/rdf-schema#Literal`](#rdf-literal)